ImperialCollegeLondon/rse_further_git_course/index.md

 ## Learning outcomes

 After completing this workshop, you will be better able to
-1. Use advance Git commands to manage the parallel development of multiple features
+1. Use advanced Git commands to manage the parallel development of multiple features
 2. Collaborate effectively with others on a code base to achieve larger goals
 3. Apply continuous integration to automate tasks